shahidshaiksk/todo-java/README.md

 # To-do Application
-This vaccination project is a console based application made using Spring Framework.
+This todo project is a web based API application made using SpringBoot Framework.

 To install and run this application: